Seizure of Cryptocurrency for Forfeiture

 What is Ethereum?

 A token issued by the Ethereum network called “Ethereum” is the second most commonly used cryptocurrency in market capitalization.
-Ethereum is different from Bitcoin because the scripting language in Ethereum provides for additional functionalities, including the creation of nonfungible tokens (NFTs), DeFi platforms, and smart contracts.
+Ethereum is different from Bitcoin because the scripting language in Ethereum provides additional functionalities, including the creation of nonfungible tokens (NFTs), DeFi platforms, and smart contracts.

 As a decentralized, peer-to-peer form of digital currency, Ethereum has no association with banks or governments.
 Participants buy Ethereum tokens.
 The tokens are stored in a participant’s digital wallet.